-Volkan Aslan, b.
-1982.
-Major exhibitions include; A Good Neighbour, 15th Istanbul Biennial, Turkey (2017), Passion, Joy, Fury, Maxxi Museum, Rome, Italy (2015); The Perfect Day (solo), Pi Artworks Istanbul, Turkey (2015); A Day Not Yet Lived (solo), Pi Artworks London, UK (2014); The Moving Museum, Istanbul, Turkey (2014); Mom, am I a barbarian?
+Volkan Aslan, b.1982, Istanbul.
+Major exhibitions include; Shoot Me!
+Dont Turn Me Over! (solo), Pi Artworks Istanbul, Turkey (2018); A Good Neighbour, 15th Istanbul Biennial, Turkey (2017), Passion, Joy, Fury, Maxxi Museum, Rome, Italy (2015); The Perfect Day (solo), Pi Artworks Istanbul, Turkey (2015); A Day Not Yet Lived (solo), Pi Artworks London, UK (2014); The Moving Museum, Istanbul, Turkey (2014); Mom, am I a barbarian?
 13th Istanbul Biennial, Turkey (2013); If Nature is Heaven, Hell is The City, Cer Modern, Ankara, Turkey (2011); Too Good to be True, Delfina Foundation, London, UK (2009); and Save As, Milan Triennial, Italy (2008).
-Public and private collections holding his work include Özyeğin University Collection, Turkey, Pizzuti Collection, USA, Rodney D. Lubeznik Collection, USA, and Vehbi Koç Foundation, Turkey.
-Aslan is also co-founder of 5533, an independent non-profit art space in Unkapanı, Istanbul.
+Public and private collections holding his work include Pizzuti Collection, Ohio, USA; Rodney D. Lubeznik Collection, Chicago, USA; Carmikli Collection, Istanbul, Turkey; Eczacıbaşı Collection, Istanbul, Turkey; Hitay Collection, Istanbul, Turkey; Ozyegin University Collection, Turkey; and Vehbi Koç Foundation, Turkey.

 Download Aslan's CV